 Based on the results of Sonic's step one test as of December 31, 2008, Sonic was required to complete step two of the impairment evaluation.
 Sonic recorded an estimated impairment charge of \$786.5 million in continuing operations as of December 31, 2008 because Sonic had not finalized the valuation of certain assets and liabilities that are necessary for it to complete its evaluation.
-Sonic expects to complete this evaluation and finalize the impairment charge during the first quarter of 2009, with any adjustment to the estimate recorded as of December 31, 2008 affecting the results of the first quarter of 2009.
+During the first quarter of 2009, Sonic completed the valuation of these certain assets and liabilities.
+Based on the completion of its evaluation of the goodwill impairment in the first quarter of 2009, no adjustment to the estimate that was recorded at December 31, 2008 was required.